S3 method for class 'brs'

 type

-Plot type: "calibration", "score_dist", "cdf", or "residuals_by_delta".
+Plot type: "calibration", "score_dist", "cdf", "residuals_by_delta", or "all" (produces all panels in a single grid).

 bins

-Number of bins used in calibration plots.
+Number of bins for "calibration".

 scores